- What is a mammogram?

 In the United States, mammography is highly regulated.
 Although the overall quality of mammography has improved since its introduction in the late 1960s, studies done in the mid-1980s showed that quality varied greatly from place to place.

-In an attempt to educate those working with mammograms, improve quality, and lower the dose of radiation, the American Cancer Society approached the American College of Radiology (ACR) and requested that it establish standards and criteria that would help women and doctors find those facilities that provided high-quality screening services.
+To help educate those working with mammograms, improve quality, and lower the dose of radiation, the American Cancer Society asked the American College of Radiology (ACR) to establish standards and criteria that would help women and doctors find those facilities that provided high-quality screening services.
 In 1986, the ACR started the first national Mammography Accreditation Program (MAP).
 This voluntary program raised standards nationwide and led to better mammogram services at those sites that took part in the program.

 In 1992, Congress passed the Mammography Quality Standards Act (MQSA) to ensure that radiology facilities offering mammography would be required to meet minimum quality standards.
 Today, the US Food and Drug Administration (FDA) certifies every facility offering mammography (except those of the Department of Veterans Affairs).
 In order to be certified, the equipment, personnel, and practice of the facility must be reviewed by an FDA-approved accreditation body, have an on-site inspection, and meet the following criteria: